WasatchPhotonics/DeviceDocumentation/content/dash-manual-pdf.md

 Use the Clear button to remove all spectra from the recorded data area and the delete selected spectra button to remove individual entries.

 ### Averaging spectra
 Consider the following narrative to create an average of 10 spectra: Go to the Options > Acquisition tab, and set the record spectra control entry to 10.
 Position the sample as required, then click the Record button.
-Shift-click the first and last entries in the recorded spectra area, then click the Average button.
-The user will then see a new entry added in the recorded spectra area that comprises an average of the selected spectra, with an appropriate designation in the note field.
+Shift-click the first and last entries in the recorded data area, then click the Average button.
+A new entry will be added in the recorded data area that comprises an average of the selected spectra, with an appropriate designation in the note field.

 ## 4. External input/output control
 On certain systems equipped with the External I/O board, the connection is shown in detail below: